Anniversary (Akina Nakamori album): Stage performances

-The most of the songs has been performed in the live tour Ongaku Kanshō-kai: Aitaina Aerukana, such as Easy, Asylum, Shut Out, 100 Celsius Vacation, Natsu Basama, Yume wo Misasete and Melancholy Fiesta.
+Most of the songs have been performed on the live tour Ongaku Kanshō-kai: Aitaina Aerukana, such as "Easy", "Asylum", "Shut Out", "100 Celsius Vacation", "Natsu Basama", "Yume wo Misasete" and "Melancholy Fiesta".

-Kita Wing was performed in Bitter and Sweet in 1985, Akina Index: The 8th Anniversary in 1989, Akina Yume Special Live in 1991, Symphonic Concert in 1998 and AKINA NAKAMORI A-1 tour in 2004.
+"Kita Wing" was performed in Bitter and Sweet in 1985, Akina Index: The 8th Anniversary in 1989, Akina Yume Special Live in 1991, Symphonic Concert in 1998 and AKINA NAKAMORI A-1 tour in 2004.

-Mabushii Futari was performed in the Akina's first dinner show Xmas An evening with Miss Akina Nakamori in 1996.
+"Mabushii Futari" was performed in the Akina's first dinner show Xmas An evening with Miss Akina Nakamori in 1996.

-Asylum was performed in the Akina Yume Special Live in 1991 and in the special cover live Empress at CLUB EX in 2005.
+"Asylum" was performed in the Akina Yume Special Live in 1991 and in the special cover live Empress at CLUB EX in 2005.

 Chart performance

 The album reached number one on the Oricon Album Weekly Chart for three consecutive weeks, charted 21 weeks and selling over 483,400 copies.
 The album was ranked at number 13 on the Oricon Album Yearly Chart in 1984.